carloLV/KnowledgeGraph/README.md

 Supported operations (for now) are: *Intersection*, *Difference*, *Union*.

 ## 3rd: Write results on Neo4j
 The last part is to write all the graphs computed in a suitable DB, so we choose Neo4j.
+Note: DB has to be **Shut Down** when running the operations.